kfkonrad/klone/README.md

 Clone repos into the right directory in your workspace

 The "right" directory is a path computed by klone.
-It take the URL you're cloning from an turns it into a deterministic path.
+It takes the URL you're cloning from an turns it into a deterministic path.
 E.g. `https://github.com/kfkonrad/klone` would get cloned to `~/workspace/github/kfkonrad/klone`.
 The exact behavior is configurable, see [Usage](#usage) for more.